 No matter what type of claim you may be facing, whether you are the plaintiff or the defendant, an evaluation of damages is the first step toward determining how to proceed.
-Understanding lost profits is often a crucial part of that evaluation, and our professionals at the Boesch Law Group are both experienced and adept in making solid calculations which are accepted by the courts.
+Understanding lost profits is often a crucial part of that evaluation, and our business litigation professionals at the Boesch Law Group are both experienced and adept in making solid calculations which are accepted by the courts.

 In many cases, the exact amount of damages is impossible to establish, and estimates based on the best factual evidence available, frequently bolstered by expert testimony, are the best that can be presented.
 Courts understand this reality, especially where it is the opposing party’s conduct that has made a precise damages calculation impossible, and have ruled that the offending party “cannot complain if the probable profits are of necessity estimated.”
 See Sanchez-Corea v.
 Bank of America (1985), 38 Cal.
 3d 892, 908.
 In fact, the Restatement (Second) of Torts acknowledges that, while it is desirable “that there be definiteness of proof of the amount of damages as far as is reasonably possible,” nevertheless, it “is even more desirable… that an injured person not be deprived of substantial compensation merely because he cannot prove with complete certainty the extent of harm he has suffered.”
 This is particularly true in situations involving “anticipated profits.”
 See Rest.2d Torts, § 912, com. a, p.
 479.

 While it is true that difficulty in ascertaining the amount of damages will not preclude recovery, estimates and approximations based on solid factual evidence are tried, true and accepted by the courts – but speculation is not.
 The law requires a “reasonable basis of computation of damages… even if the result reached is an approximation.”
 See GHK Associates v.
 Mayer Group, Inc. (1990), 224 Cal.App.3d at 856, 873-874 (emphasis added).